svn2github/oobash/oobash/docs/ReadMe.txt

 # oobash #
 ##########

-oobash is a fun project to have a proof of concept for some ideas and no, there are no real objects and no real decorators, but who cares... ;-).
+oobash is a fun project to have a proof of concept for some ideas.
 There is no downward compatibility until version 1.0.

 Fast start